rukayah/Calculator/README.md

 ## Installation

 Run the following to install:
-''' python
+'''
-pip install calculator
+pip install git+ github.com/rukayah/Calculator
 '''

 ## Usage
-"''python
+'''
 from calculator import Calculator

 ## Use the addition method, with an memory value of 0.
 Do the same for other basic operations